nigelhorne/Bluesky-Poster/README.md

 # AUTHOR

-Nigel Horne, with help from OpenAI
+Nigel Horne, with help from ChatGPT

 # LICENSE